 - In the Test of Speed, the solution is to enter combat mode, where you get about four steps to its three (more if you have extra action points).
 Made a little harder by the goblins you have to fight in the tunnels, but the fire doesn't make use of Diagonal Speed Boost, while your character can.

 - Final Fantasy IV manages to get one into a turn-based RPG — the Demon Wall.
 If you don't beat it before it gets halfway across the screen, it starts using its Crush attack, which is instant death.

 - Final Fantasy XII brings back Demon Walls twice in the same area.
-The first one is near impossible to kill unless you do some serious level grinding, or come back later in the game (or you spam Quickenings or Reflected magick).
-The 2nd Demon Wall in the next room is much easier to beat and is required to kill to advance the plot.
+The first one is an optional boss, one you're supposed to come back later to fight after you've done half a game's worth of level grinding (or you spam Quickenings or Reflected magick).
+The 2nd Demon Wall in the next room is the actual dungeon boss, the one you're required to kill to advance the plot.
 Both Demon Walls keep moving forward and if they press you against the door, it's an instant Game Over.
 The 2nd Demon Wall has a lot more space to work with than the first one and if you touch a correct flame during the fight, you can slow it down for a bit.
 Touching the wrong one will speed up the enemy's movement.
 Speeding up the game's battle system through the options menu does not speed up either wall's advancement.

 - Final Fantasy Tactics A2 has the same boss, which largely resorts to hindering your ability to act so that it can back you up against the wall and start OHK Oing your units.
 While you can teleport behind it using the Fairy Shoes, it'll use Telega to warp any unit that does so in front of it, while simultaneously inflicting them with the Immobilize status to keep them from doing it again (Unless said unit happens to be immune to that status...).